MikeAlexMartinez/templates/cloned/FreeCSS/Minifolio/README.md

   Achieved with waypoint.js and CSS transitions

-- Animating the menu transition
+- Animating the menu transition for smaller screens

-  Thanks to Jesse Couch's [hamburger animations codepen](https://codepen.io/designcouch/pen/Atyop)
+  Thanks to Jesse Couch's [hamburger animations codepen](https://codepen.io/designcouch/pen/Atyop) for providing a super useful example of different hamburger transitions.

+  A difficulty was getting the menu to fade in gradually instead of instantly.
+The reason this wasn't working at first was because I was using 'display: none' to hide the page which makes it difficult to use css transitions to manage the timing of the fade in animation.

 - Animating project hover

   Achieved with CSS transitions.

-- Fading in projects on initial scroll
+- Fading in projects on initial scroll down the page

   Achieved with waypoint, jquery and some javascript.